moogah/react_redux_apollo_testing/README.md

 Notice that the `Query` won't wait to execute and returned a `ReactWithApollo` component with the prop `beNice: undefined`.
 We could easily add logic to `ReactWithApolloHoC` to control when the query is executed based on the value of some props, but that is getting out of scope for this project.

-Like in ReactWithRedux the rendered output contains much more than the simple `<h3>` tag we're interested in and this can cause headaches when trying to check properties as our components get more complicated, but the combination of `mount()` and `debug()` provide a powerful way to explore how all these libraries work together as you develop.
+Like in ReactWithRedux the rendered output contains much more than the simple `<h3>` tag we're interested in and this can cause headaches as our components get more complicated, but the combination of `mount()` and `debug()` provide a powerful way to explore how all these libraries work together as you develop.

 Finally, let's take a look at the result after the query is allowed to complete: